skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 destroyed during the rule of the Lich King.
 There may be some hope, though.
 To the southeast of the mountains was once the Magus Archives.
 Many books were kept there and many secrets hidden from the eyes of Mordan.
-The Wizards that kept the place were slain in the battle against the Lich King, and the location of the archives are now lost.
+The wizards that kept the place were slain in the battle against the Lich King, and the location of the archives are now lost.
 But there is a slim hope that if they could be found again, perhaps some hint of the dwarven spell could be learned.*